Carbon County system resiliency

 • We’re taking actions to enhance reliability and reduce the risk of equipment-related wildfires.
 These steps include replacing aging overhead power lines in areas of higher wildfire risk with fire-resistant infrastructure, such as covered conductor, and undergrounding lines in some areas.

-• The Carbon County projects will rebuild five miles of transmission line and 60 miles of distribution line, of which 13 miles will be placed underground.
-These enhancements will help adapt our system to the growing threat of wildfire in the West.
+• The Carbon County projects rebuilt three miles of transmission line and 60 miles of distribution line, of which 13 miles was placed underground.
+These enhancements are helping adapt our system to the growing threat of wildfire in the West.

 Project need and benefits

-• The Carbon County projects will improve our system by enhancing the power lines which transmit and deliver electricity to our customers, helping to improve reliability even as we work to mitigate growing wildfire risks.
+• The Carbon County projects are improving our system by enhancing the power lines which transmit and deliver electricity to our customers, helping to improve reliability even as we work to mitigate growing wildfire risks.

-• Other enhancements will also include non-expulsion fuses, covered distribution lines, steel poles, fire-resistant pole wraps or coatings, and potential reconstruction of parts of the line.
+• Other enhancements include non-expulsion fuses, covered distribution lines, steel poles, fire-resistant pole wraps or coatings, and potential reconstruction of parts of the line.

 Columbia 11 projects: